 The third game in the Dead or Alive series (and the sequel to Dead or Alive 2), Dead or Alive 3 tweaks the game system (including unrestricted side-stepping) while adding three new characters (karateka Hitomi, drunken master Brad Wong, and assassin Christie) and reworking one character (the amnesiac karateka Ein, later revealed to be ninja leader Hayate).
 It is the first game in the series to be released on Xbox home consoles only (which lasted until Dead or Alive: Paradise).

-The Japanese and European versions of the game feature additional content, including extra character outfits, tweaked character movelists, more balanced gameplay, the return of Time Attack mode, and a new CG introduction.
-The extra character outfits were later made available for the North American version on demo discs for Official Xbox Magazine (from June 2002 to September 2002), later being made an unlockable on Dead or Alive Ultimate.
+The Japanese and European versions of the game feature additional content, including extra character outfits, new attacks for characters, tweaked character movelists, more balanced gameplay, and a new CG introduction.
+The extra character outfits and the new CG introduction were later made available for the North American version on demo discs for Official Xbox Magazine (from June 2002 to September 2002), later being made an unlockable on Dead or Alive Ultimate.

 Legendary Ninja Ryu Hayabusa managed to stop the evil plans of Tengu.
 However, it was too late to disable the Tengu of Destruction from triggering a worldwide collapse, which churns up a dense cloud that covers the entire planet in a shroud of fear and darkness.